 Finish the seams with either a serger or a zig-zag stitch.
 This will make your dress withstand lots of washing.
 Don't worry if you don't have a serger, here are 6 easy seam finishes without a serger.

-- Open up one pressed side of the bias binding.
+Open up one pressed side of the bias binding.
 On the RIGHT side of the armhole, pin the open edge of the binding along the armhole's raw edge.

-On both the FRONT and BACK of the dress press over the upper edge ¼ inch (6mm).
+On both the FRONT and BACK of the top of the dress, press over the top edge of the dress by ¼ inch (6mm).

 Press over the casing again by 1 ¼ inch (3cm) and stitch close to the edge.

-View B – Border Hem: Stitch your band pieces together at the side seams with right sides together and a 1/2″ (12mm) seam allowance.
+Stitch your band pieces together at the side seams with the right sides together and a ½" (12mm) seam allowance.
 Fold the band so the wrong sides are together to form a tube.

-Banded hem continued: With the dress the RIGHT way out, match the raw edges of the band to the raw edges of the hem.
-Stitch across with a 1/2 inch (12mm) seam allowance.
+Banded hem continued: With the dress, the RIGHT way out, match the raw edges of the band to the raw edges of the hem.
+Stitch across with a ½ inch (12mm) seam allowance.
 Finish the seam.

 Fold the hem down and press the seam up towards the body of the dress.
-If it doesn't sit flat you can always topstitch the seam in place.
+If it doesn't sit flat, you can always topstitch the seam in place.
 In this black sample, I added a piece of lace over the seam to add a pretty twist.

-Step 6: Sew the strap
+Step 6 - Sew the Fabric Tie

-- (A) Put the 2 strap pieces with RIGHT sides together.
+Put the 2 strap pieces with RIGHT sides together.
 Stitch along one short side of the straps.
+Press open the seam.

 Thread the strap through the neck casing with a safety pin.
 Gather in the front and back casings then tie a bow on one shoulder.
 Don't skip the next step, as it is important for safety.

-Step 9: Try the dress on your little girl and put a few hand or machine stitches to secure the strap and to prevent it from pulling out.
+Try the dress on your little girl and put a few hand or machine stitches to secure the strap and to prevent it from pulling out.

 I hope you enjoyed this free pillowcase dress pattern.
-Be proud of what you have made and share your photos with my Facebook group.
+Be proud of what you have made, and share your photos with my Facebook group.
 Please also add your thoughts and comments below.

 Shop for my premium girls dress patterns